 What we often recommend to Organizations, in tandem with our default priority system, is to use Labels (or for Milestones, Categories) to show or manage custom priorities on Stories and Epics.
 For instance, at Clubhouse, we use severity labels to denote how urgent a reported or internally found bug is.

 Although Milestone categories are used to make grouping and filtering Milestones easier, the benefit to using labels on Stories and Epics is that each label has its own page and reporting in Clubhouse.
 You and your team can see all Stories and Epics with that label and track progress on them as well.
 Clubhouse also has Quick Filters and Spaces on the Stories page, which allows you to zero in to labeled Stories fast and easily.

-In that case, you can use our Workflow feature to keep custom workflows separate but still maintain visibility and nurture collaboration across the entire organization.
+For now, you can use our Workflow feature to keep custom workflows separate but still maintain visibility and nurture collaboration across the entire organization.
 Get started with Workflows here!

 We currently limit the size of attachments uploaded from a computer to Clubhouse to 50MB.
 However, we don't impose any size limits to attachments uploaded from a cloud storage service, so if you have a Dropbox, Google Drive, or Box account, you should be able to attach large files from there.

 We are continually trying to strike a balance between flexibility and simplicity in our UI/UX, and from our experience we’ve found that managing user permissions can quickly get complex and confusing.
 For this reason, permissioning is currently only supported at the Workspaces level.